President Donald Trump's removal from office: Senate approves rules, dismisses witnesses - Go Tech Daily

+This is a last minute story.
+A previous version of this report is below.

-WASHINGTON – The US Senate has plunged into President Donald Trump’s impeachment trial with Republicans abruptly dropping plans to pile up the opening arguments in two days, but firmly rejecting the democratic demands of more witnesses to expose this which they consider to be the “ trifecta ” of Trump offenses.
+The US Senate has plunged into the impeachment trial of President Donald Trump, the Republicans abruptly abandoning plans to pile up the opening arguments in two days, but firmly rejecting the democratic demands of more witnesses to expose what they consider Trump’s “ trifecta ” of offenses.

 The one-day session began Tuesday with setback from Republican Senate leader Mitch McConnell and the President’s legal team, but ended at around 2 a.m. on Wednesday, with Republicans easily approving the rest of the rules. of the trial largely on their terms.
 The result is Trump’s historic trial, which takes place in the midst of a vigilant audience during an election year.